The Simple Guide to Creatine

 We now know what creatine is and how our bodies use it, so let’s look at how it can help your workouts and support muscle hypertrophy (increased muscle size).

 The theory behind using creatine for muscle hypertrophy is that supplementing with it can increase creatine phosphate stores in the muscles.
-This, in turn, can slightly increase the maximum power your muscles can produce at any one time and may allow you to perform an extra 2–3 reps per set.
-Over time, this additional work can lead to more muscle fibre damage.
-Provided you have a good diet and adequate rest, your muscles can then repair and rebuild, leading to increased muscle size (hypertrophy).
+This, in turn, can slightly increase the maximum power your muscles can produce at any one time and may allow small increases in reps or training load over time.
+This additional training volume increases mechanical tension and overall workload, which are key drivers of muscle growth.

 Summary